risingwavelabs/risingwave-docs-legacy/docs/sql/udf/udf-javascript.md

     AS [ $$ function_body $$ | 'function_body' ];
 ```

-The argument names you define can be used in the function body.
+The argument names you defined can be used in the function body.
 For example:

 ```sql
 CREATE FUNCTION gcd(a int, b int) RETURNS int LANGUAGE javascript AS $$